theJugglingCompany.com

 Multiple pairs of hands from both sides manipulating a glowing DNA double helix made of neon light - orange/amber outer strands and cyan/blue and pink crossing bridges at the center against a black background

-Organisational change has a structure.
-It is not a random field of events to be improvised through, and not a cascade of surprises to be managed as they arrive.
-The right shape for it is a double helix: two parallel strands, each carrying information the other does not, held together by the points where they connect.
+This is the proposition of the image: change has a structure.
+Not a random field of events that requires ongoing improvisation.
+Not a cascade of surprises to be managed as they arrive.
+A double helix: two parallel strands, each carrying information the other doesn’t, held together by the points where they connect.

 Two strands